mweiss17/SEVN/docs/index.md

 # SEVN Baseline Model [[code]](https://github.com/mweiss17/SEVN-model)
 In this repository you'll find the code used to train the multi-modal agents on SEVN.
 These agents can take in images, scene-text, and gps to navigate to goal addresses.
-This repository was forked from [this PPO repository](https://github.com/ikostrikov/pytorch-a2c-ppo-acktr-gail).

 # Paper
 If you use this work, please cite us: